 - Inflammation of the linings of the lung or the heart

 Approximately one in six people with rheumatoid arthritis will develop significant joint deformity as a result of damage to the cartilage, bones and supporting structures such as the ligaments and tendons.

 Genetic (inherited) factors:

-The condition appears to run in families giving rise to the theory that genetic factors may influence its development.
+The condition appears to run in families, which suggests that genetic factors may influence its development.